 This course introduces the elements and career opportunities within various segments of the hospitality industry.
 Covered topics include fundamental operations, career paths, exceptional services, technology trends, sustainable practices, and management functions within lodging, food and beverage, travel and tourism, and entertainment and recreation organizations.
 COURSE LEARNING OUTCOMES (CLOs)At the successful conclusion of this course, students will be able to: 1.
-Develop an awareness of the diverse career opportunities available within the hospitality industry.
-2. Explain global perspectives and address diversity issues relevant to the hospitality industry.
+Examine and reflect on the diverse career opportunities available within the hospitality industry.
+2. Explain global perspectives and trends relevant to the hospitality industry.
 3. Explain essential service management techniques and fundamental business strategies crucial for success in the hospitality sector.
-4. Demonstrate a comprehensive understanding of common hospitality terms and industry-specific jargon.
+4. Define common hospitality terms and industry-specific jargon.
 5. Identify the roles and functions of a leader in the hospitality industry.
 FA.